-Sitting at a booth last month at Santorini’s, a Greek restaurant on the west side of Cincinnati, I was about to order a dish I’d read about in our local city magazine—the sweet, doughy gyro pizza topped with lamb, red onions, feta and tzatziki sauce—when my eyes wandered across the menu to find something even more intriguing: “Greek-style chili.”
+Sitting at a booth at Santorini’s, a Greek restaurant on the west side of Cincinnati, I was about to order a dish I’d read about in our local city magazine—the sweet, doughy gyro pizza topped with lamb, red onions, feta, and tzatziki sauce—when my eyes wandered across the menu to find something even more intriguing: “Greek-style chili.”

 Despite the insults it attracts, here’s what Cincinnati chili actually is: ground beef, onions, pureed tomatoes, cinnamon, allspice, cloves, chili powder, cumin, and oregano.
 Yes, some homemade versions include chocolate, but according to Dann Woellert, author of The Authentic History of Cincinnati Chili, not one chili parlor in Cincinnati uses it in its recipe.

 What makes Cincinnati chili Greek is the common spice profile.
 As our local food critic, Polly Campbell of The Cincinnati Enquirer, once wrote, “Look at any Greek cookbook, and you’ll see recipes for moussaka, sweet-sour eggplant, meat sauce and stifadoes, or stews that are flavored with cinnamon, clove and nutmeg.”
 This is also true of the Middle Eastern meatball dish kibbeh, which tasted so much like Cincinnati chili the first time I ordered it that I started craving a side of shredded cheddar cheese to accompany it.